Tahoe Rim Trail through Spooner reopens

 October 13, 2018

-The Tahoe Rim Trail portion of the forest thinning project in the Spooner Backcountry will re-open today.
+The Tahoe Rim Trail portion of the forest thinning project in the Spooner Backcountry re-opened over the weekend.

 Hikers should stay on the trail to avoid heavy equipment operating below the trail, officials said.

 The Spooner Lake Loop trail will remain closed due to the continuation of helicopter activity.

 Starting in mid-September, multiple agencies from the Nevada Department of Conservation and Natural Resources began removing approximately 5,600 conifers from 300 acres in the state park.
 With decreased competition, the remaining trees have more space to thrive.

 "We go in and see where there is a need for thinning to create a forest that is more resilient to wildfire, drought, and any insect attacks," said Liz Kingsland, Tahoe program manager for the Nevada Division of State Lands.